COUNTING DOWN THE DAYS

 Each technique is complex and relies on a deep and intimate knowledge of your own menstrual cycle.
 The techniques base themselves on the fact that there are specific days during each menstrual cycle, the days before and shortly after ovulation, where you can get pregnant and others where you cannot, which is where the intimate knowledge and the calculations come in.
 There are a number of different methods such as tracking the days of your cycle, paying attention to body temperature fluctuations and keeping a very close eye on changes to your cervical mucus.
 There are several more techniques but they can all be thrown by slight changes to your cycle, a miscalculation, spontaneous lifestyle resulting in non-regular sleeping time or a host of other variables.

-Requires keeping track of your menstruation cycle constantly
+- It requires keeping track of your menstruation cycle all the time

 - It can interfere with spontaneity

 - It’s unreliable as it does not take variations in your cycle into account

 - Does not protect against HIV infection (AIDS) and other sexually transmitted infections (STIs)

 Yes.
 However the couples must be highly motivated, well-trained in their method, and committed to avoiding unprotected sex during the fertile time.

 For many couples, these methods provide reliable information about the fertile days.
 If the couple avoids vaginal sex, or uses condoms, a cervical cap or diaphragm during the woman's fertile time, fertility awareness methods can be effective.
 Using withdrawal or spermicides during the fertile time is less effective and not recommended.

 How many days of abstinence or use of another method might be required for each of the fertility awareness methods?